centrifuge/centrifuge-chain/pallets/rewards/README.md

 cfg-traits = { git = "https://github.com/centrifuge/centrifuge-chain.git", branch = "release-vX.X.X", default-features = false }
 ```

-*Take a look to the runtimes of this repository to see examples of how to configure it*
+*Take a look at the runtimes of this repository to see examples of how to configure it*